Mahmoud921/Lexical-Analyzer-Task/README.md

 2. Run the program.
 3. Type or paste a line of C code.
 4. Press **Enter** and view the output tokens immediately.

-## 📄 Notes
-This simple lexical analyzer is the first step toward building a full compiler.
-In future versions, we can extend it with a **Parser** to validate syntax and build an **Abstract Syntax Tree (AST)**.